 There are two ways to refer clients to Quitline:

-We have worked with stakeholders to develop a range of resources to help you to assist your clients to stop smoking.
+We have worked with stakeholders to develop a range of resources.
 You can order these through the Quit resource order form.

 - A quick reference guide outlining how to support clients to stop smoking.

 - The Ask, Advise, Help chart describes the steps to take during a brief advice conversation about smoking.